KarlaB3/site-spotter-api/README.md

 ## The Problem
 What is the problem
-Why is it a problem
+Why is it a problem that needs solving?

 ## The Solution
 Site Spotter is…  a blah blah blah